legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 24.5.
 Submersible craft

-SI No.940 The Merchant Shipping (Registration of Submersible Craft) Regulations 1976, as amended.
+Registration, construction and operation of submarines are regulated by the following United Kingdom Statutory Instruments:

 ### 29. Crew Agreements

+SI No.1098 The Merchant Shipping (Submersible Craft Construction and Survey) Regulations 1981.

 SI No.311 The Merchant Shipping (Submersible Craft Operations) Regulations 1987.

+### 25. Clean Seas

 The IMO MARPOL Convention Annexes relevant to the operation of Large Yachts are implemented by the following United Kingdom Statutory Instruments;

-### 25. Clean Seas

 SI 1996 No. 2154 ‘Merchant Shipping (Prevention of Oil Pollution) Regulations’ as amended.

-SI 2008 No. 3257 ‘Merchant Shipping (Prevention of Pollution by Sewage and Garbage) Regulations’, guidance on which is contained in MSN 1807 and MGN 385.

 ### 24.5.
 Submersible craft